F5Networks/f5-telemetry-streaming/docs/userguide/installation.rst

 Verifying the integrity of the Telemetry RPM package
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-F5 Networks provides a checksum for each of our Telemetry releases so you can confirm the integrity of the RPM package.
+F5 Networks provides a checksum for each of our Telemetry Streaming releases so you can confirm the integrity of the RPM package.

 You can get a checksum for a particular template by running one of the following commands, depending on your operating system: